MangoTheCat/franc/inst/README.md

 The R version of franc supports 310 languages.
 By default only the languages with more than 1 million speakers are used, this is 175 languages.
-The \code{min_speakers} argument can relax this, and allows using more languages:
+The `min_speakers` argument can relax this, and allows using more languages: